upptime/upptime.js.org/docs/configuration.md

 #### Globalping Limits

 By default you can run 250 tests per hour per IP address if unauthenticated.
-But note that cloud runners share their IPs among users, so you could hit your limit sooner than expacted.
+But note that cloud runners share their IPs among users, so you could hit your limit sooner than expected.

-Instead it is recommended to authenticate using a token and a higher limit of 500 tests per hour.
+Instead, we recommend authenticating using a token to get a higher limit of 500 tests per hour.

 #### Globalping Authentication